 3 large eggs, ½ teaspoon vanilla extract

-• Spread in your prepared pan and bake for 40-45 minutes.
+• Spread the batter in your prepared pan and bake for 40-45 minutes.
 The top should be lightly golden and an inserted toothpick should test clean.

 • Cool completely then cut into small pieces to serve.